 She sobs against his skin, she screams as loud as she is able, she grieves.

 She grieves for her lost self, cast adrift without a master, or a place to belong, or an identity.
-She grieves Sir’s betrayal of Lucas and her, the bitter culmination of the seven wonderful years they’d spent together building a life.
-She grieves losing the satisfaction of service, of knowing someone so well that she was able to provide what Sir needed a split-second before Sir even knew that he needed it.
+She grieves Master’s betrayal of Lucas and her, the bitter culmination of the seven wonderful years they’d spent together building a life.
+She grieves losing the satisfaction of service, of knowing someone so well that she was able to provide what they needed a split-second before they even knew that they needed it.
 She grieves for lost time, for missing out on the simple glory of good sex for seven years.
 She grieves for stupid stuff, like her favorite leather jacket and the well-made, pretty clothes and her photo albums and her good headphones and those season tickets to the Philadelphia Orchestra.
 Things she’d left behind.

 She grieves for her son, losing the only father figure he had ever known.
 For never having known his father.
 For every single time someone thinks that, his conception having been an accident, that he is a mistake.
 For ripping him away from his home and putting him in danger, for the college education that he’d probably never have, now.
 She grieves because Lucas is someone special, something special, and she has no idea what that is, or if there are others like him out there somewhere.